websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-osgi-services.md

 Once you've gathered the requisite service and reference details, you can use them to create a custom service for overriding and invoking the target service.

-Follow these steps:

 1. Declare the service a component within the OSGi framework using the `@Component` annotation.

-1. Implement the same interface as the target OSGi service, and identify its `service` type within the `@Component` annotation.
+1. Implement the same interface as the target OSGi service and identify its `service` type within the `@Component` annotation.

 1. Override the interface's methods.

 1. Include the `service.ranking:Integer` property within the `@Component` annotation.
-Ensure it's ranking is higher than the existing service.
+Ensure its ranking is higher than the existing service.

 1. (Optional) Reference the existing service's `component.name` to invoke it.